 We have introduced more organizational support to facilitate the transition to the new standard for all stakeholders, especially increasing the capacity of regional teams for geolocation services, license processing, and customer support.

-In March, we announced an extension of the transition timelines for farm certificate holders to implement the new standard.
+In March of 2022, we announced an extension of the transition timelines for farm certificate holders to implement the new standard.
 In line with our model for continuous improvement, we have also enabled farmers to complete the transition to the new standard while addressing non-critical non-conformities with a plan, instead of requiring full closure prior to certification.

 For select countries including Brazil, Colombia, and Peru, we have also introduced a volume extension enabling pre-authorization of 50% of volumes for producers who will be certified, but whose final license has not yet been granted due to the administrative time-gap between audits and licensing.
 By utilizing this pre-authorization, producers are allowed continued access to the market for certified coffee which would otherwise be unavailable during the current coffee buying period.

 Temporary Supply Shortage policy for the coffee sector

 For our company partners who may be struggling to source enough Rainforest Alliance Certified coffee because of these disruptions in the coffee supply chain, we have introduced a Temporary Coffee Supply Shortage Policy (TCSSP) specifically tailored to the coffee sector.
 This policy builds upon the current Supply Shortage clause 10.3 in the Rainforest Alliance 2020 Labeling and Trademarks Policy and is intended to provide our partners with the flexibility needed to enable ongoing operations.
 It goes into effect as of July 1st, 2022 and applies until December 31st, 2023.